conceptcartography/conceptcartography/docs/concepts/cognitive-epistemic-value.md

 ## 📚 References

 - 'Carrier, Martin.
 2013.
-“Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.”
-Science & Education 22 (10): 2547–68. https://doi.org/10.1007/s11191-012-9481-5.'
+“Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.” _Science & Education_ 22 (10): 2547–68. https://doi.org/10.1007/s11191-012-9481-5.'
 - 'Longino, Helen E. 1996.
 “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
-In Feminism, Science, and the Philosophy of Science, edited by Lynn Hankinson Nelson and Jack Nelson.
+In _Feminism, Science, and the Philosophy of Science_, edited by Lynn Hankinson Nelson and Jack Nelson.
 Springer. https://doi.org/10.1007/978-94-009-1742-2_3.'

 ---